ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 The MS Brissie to the Bay is a fundraising event.

-By registering, you are joining a group of like-minded individuals coming together to change the lives of those living with MS.
+By registering, you are joining a group of like-minded individuals coming together to change the lives of those living with neurological conditions.

-We ask each rider to raise a minumum of $250 to improve the lives of people living with MS and other neurological conditions.
+We ask each rider to raise a minumum of $250 to improve the lives of people living with conditions like MS, Parkinsons, Dementia, Epilepsy and so much more.

 All it takes is 10 people donating $25, or 5 people making a $50 donation.
 We recommend to start early and give yourself the most amount of time to raise your funds.